Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/environment.rst

    For correct results, the mapping of an environment map texture must be set to 'Refl' (reflection co-ordinates) in the Map Input panel of the Material tab.

+.. _fig-bi-environment-panel:

 .. figure:: /images/texture-envmap-panel.png

-   Reflecting plane EnvMap settings.
+   Reflecting plane Environment Map settings.

-Blender allows three types of environment maps, as you can see in *Reflecting plane EnvMap settings.* :
+Blender allows three types of environment maps, as you can see in Fig. :ref:`fig-bi-environment-panel`:

 Static
    The map is only calculated once during an animation or after loading a file.